Home » Hair Transplant » Hair Transplant For Widow’s Peak: Types, Costs, Alternatives

 If you think FUT is right for your widow’s peak transplant, but you’re worried about scarring, scalp micropigmentation can help cover it.

 An FUE transplant is a more modern, advanced approach to the procedure.
-The surgeon will use a tiny punch, 0.6-0.8mm in diameter, to remove follicles individually from the donor area.
+The surgeon will use a tiny punch with a diameter of around 0.8-1 mm [4] to remove follicles individually from the donor area.
 The procedure is minimally invasive and therefore does not cause noticeable scarring, meaning you can wear your hair however you like.

 Which is better for widow’s peak surgery, FUT or FUE?